timmattison/timmattison.github.io/posts/2025/04-04 - Tricks for debugging Vercel builds.md

 ```
 node-linker=isolated
+shamefully-hoist=true
 ```

 If you're a pnpm master you're probably thinking... isn't isolated the default?
 I think it's supposed to be, but I think the Vercel build process may change it to something else.
+The shamefully hoist option is something that I've seen recommended specifically for Vercel in other places.

 ## Issue #2: `TypeError: tT is not a constructor` or similar